ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ### From pre-built executables

-Before running es-node from the pre-built executables, ensure that you have installed [Node.js](tutorials.md#install-nodejs), [snarkjs](tutorials.md#install-snarkjs).
+Before running es-node from the pre-built executables, ensure that you have installed [Node.js](tutorials.md#install-node.js) and [snarkjs](tutorials.md#install-snarkjs).
 You also need to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if you are on Windows.

 Download the pre-built package suitable for your platform: